Created by Jerry Kennealy

 And he has an uncle who looks after him.
 Uncle Pee Wee's a bookie who protests that he's "not connected,", but nevertheless he knows "who's who and what's what."

-Another thing--Nick's not another out of place Luddite private eye trying to pretend it's still 1939.
-Nick might not be a techie, but he actually owns a computer, which he actually uses, to good effect.
-That's something surprisingly few "modern" fictional P.I.s can claim.
-In fact, many seem to live in some bizarre parallel universe where computers (and fax machines, cell phones, the Internet, etc.) don't even exist.
+Another thing I liked -- Nick wasn't yet another out-of-place Luddite private eyes trying to pretend it was still 1939.
+Nick might not have been a hardcore techie, but he was pretty hep to the cyberjive of the late eighties and early nineties, actually owning (and using) a home computer.
+That's something surprisingly few "modern" fictional P.I.s could claim at the time.
+In fact, many seemed to live in some dusty, bizarre parallel universe where computers (and fax machines, cell phones, the Internet, databases, etc.) didn't even exist.
 So it's a nice touch to have Nick living in the real world, adding an air of authenticity to the proceedings.

 Respectfully submitted by Kevin Burton Smith.